KarlFarrugiaIcon/OreillyKatas2023/README.md

 Having gone over the [MVP Timeline Proposal](#mvp-timeline-proposal) and identified the core components that will make the system in [Identifying Architectural Quanta](#identifying-architectural-quanta) we will start to outline how the solution will physically be built vis-a-vis the MVP roll out and the expected cost at each phase of the architecture.
 Azure has been used as an example platform to reference specific managed services and calculate a baseline cost.
 As previously mentioned the system is to be built in an abstract way that allows all managed services to be swapped out to any other Cloud managed services.
 Azure will however be used for us to be able to come up with a base price for the platform.

+Throughout the technical build up we constantly kept in mind the following requirements:

+- 2 million active users per week
+- 15 million total users within the system
+- Maximum of 5 minutes downtime per month
+- Updates must be within the app within 5 minutes
+- Response time should be 800ms and first contentful paint under 1.4 seconds.

 ### MVP 1 - Road Warrior Soft-Launch

 Given that Road Warrior is a start up it is critical to ensure a cost-effective MVP rollout that does not cripple the start up.
-Therefore, we'll concentrate on delivering a lean and focused version of our product.
-Utilising cloud services, and taking a scale as you go approach, we'll optimise development costs.
-Our design will be minimalistic yet functional, and we'll follow an agile development approach for rapid iteration based on user feedback.
+Therefore, we will concentrate on delivering a lean and focused version of our product.
+Utilising cloud services, and taking a scale as you go approach, we will optimise development costs.
+Our design will be minimalistic yet functional, and we will follow an agile development approach for rapid iteration based on user feedback.
 We'll continuously monitor costs and performance to make data-driven decisions.
 This approach will enable us to validate our concept while effectively managing our startup's financial resources.

 To this end the first MVP is a bare bones deployment consisting of:
-- Standard Kubernetes cluster
+- Standard Kubernetes Cluster
 - Standard Container Registry
 - Standard Event Grid
 - Standard Cosmos DB